rpolicastro/ChIPseq/README.md

 ## Preparing Conda Environment

 This workflow takes advantage of the [conda](https://conda.io/en/latest/) package manager and virtual environment.
 The conda package manager installs both the main software and all dependencies into a 'virtual environment' to ensure compatabilty.
-Furthermore, the provided 'environment.yml' file will reproduce the software environment used when developing the workflow.
-This ensures prolonged compatabilty and reproducibility.

 Before creating the environment, you must first install miniconda.
 1. [Install miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?highlight=conda), and make sure that conda is in your PATH.
-2. Update conda to the latest version `conda update conda`.
+2. Update conda to the latest version `conda update -n base -c defaults conda`.

-You are now read to create the virtual sofware environment, and download all software and dependencies.
-If you would like to recreate the environment used when writing the original workflow, navigate to the main repository directory and enter `conda create -f environment.yml`.
-If you would like to create your own environment with the latest software versions, follow the steps below.
+You are now ready to create the virtual sofware environment, and download all software and dependencies.

 1. Create the new environment and specify the software to include in it.
 ```
 conda create -n chipseq-automation -y -c conda-forge -c bioconda \
-fastqc bowtie2 samtools macs2 deeptools bedtools r-dplyr r-getopt \
+fastqc bowtie2 samtools macs2 deeptools bedtools sra-tools r-dplyr r-getopt \
 bioconductor-chipseeker bioconductor-rtracklayer bioconductor-genomicranges \
 bioconductor-org.hs.eg.db bioconductor-txdb.hsapiens.ucsc.hg38.knowngene
 ```